Computer and Wifi Access Guidelines

 Acceptable Use Policy

-We filter illegal and highly offensive sites and additional filtering is applied to all junior access on PN computers.
+We filter illegal and highly offensive sites and additional filtering is applied to all junior access.
 Adult filtering levels apply to the wireless network.
 We do not prohibit specific online activities except those which are considered to be illegal, offensive, obscene, abusive or troublesome to other library users.

 The categories that are blocked for everyone are Internet Watch Foundation categories (illegal sites, child pornography, and criminally obscene or racist sites); gambling; militancy and extremism; sex and nudity; violence.